What is an anterior cruciate ligament (ACL) injury?

 Treatment for an ACL injury includes:

 - Take over-the-counter pain medicine, such as acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs).
+Be safe with medicines.
+Read and follow all instructions on the label.

 - Surgery.
 You and your doctor can decide if rehab is enough or if surgery is right for you.
 If you have surgery, you will also have several months of rehab afterward.